AIM

 • Never invent vendors, technologies, integrations, or regulations

-• Recommend named technologies only when supported by your inputs (existing environment or explicitly justified requirements) — and flag anything net-new
+• Recommend named technologies only when supported by your inputs — and flag anything net-new

 • Only mention HIPAA, CJIS, PCI, etc. if detected in your constraints or requirements